Summer 2015 Internship Positions Available

 Digital Initiatives: The intern will work with the group responsible for overseeing the production and distribution of files and metadata for ebook programs, maintaining the digital archive, and shaping the Press’s XML workflow infrastructure.
 Daily tasks include bookmarking PDFs, creating ePub files, and preparing metadata.
 Candidates should be computer literate with strong communication skills.
 Familiarity with HTML and Adobe Acrobat is strongly preferred.

-For more information on other internships and current job openings, please see our careers website at: http://mitpress.mit.edu/mitpress/jobs/
+For more information on current job openings, please see our careers website at: http://mitpress.mit.edu/about/jobs

 How to Apply for This Internship:

 Please send us your resume and cover letter indicating the department(s) you are interested in applying to.
 Email application to: Internship Coordinator, firstname.lastname@example.org, by April 30, 2015.
 For more information about the MIT Press, visit our website at: http://mitpress.mit.edu.